cca/vault_invenio/notes/notes.md

 }
 ```

-@TODO for fields like Funding where we remove the child field, its parent AccordionField remains but is empty, we need a way to remove that as well.
+Waiting on [a PR](https://github.com/inveniosoftware/invenio-app-rdm/pull/2087) to make it so you can remove the parent AccordionField as well.

 ### Custom Fields